etwk/blog/content/lists/books.md

 - [ ] Ten Breaths to Happiness: Touching Life in its Fullness
 - [ ] A Fierce Heart: Finding Strength, Courage, and Wisdom in Any Moment
 - [x] Inner Engineering: A Yogi's Guide to Joy #meditation #yoga
+- [ ] The Seven Storey Mountain (Thomas Merton) #must
+- [ ] Nothing To It: Ten Ways to Be at Home with Yourself (Brother Phap Hai)

 ### Buddhism
 - [ ] Tell Me Something about Buddhism: Questions and Answers for the Curious Beginner #must #Buddhism #Zen
 - [ ] Buddhism: A Very Short Introduction #must
 - [ ] The River in Me: Verses of Transformation (Sister Dang Nghiem) #Zen #poetry
+- [ ] Solid Ground: Buddhist Wisdom for Difficult Times (Sylvia Boorstein, Norman Fisher)

 ## Teaching
 - [ ] Reading Lessons: The books we read at school, the conversations they spark and why they matter #must